 On-Campus Activities: Mr. Gad's House of Improv, Theater and Dance, AC Voice, Marsh Arts Haus, Green Amherst Project

 Favorite question asked on tours: What is your favorite thing about Amherst?

 Hey everybody!
 I love Amherst and am always excited to help you decide if its the right place for you.
 Shoot me an email!
 I'd love to answer any and all questions about why I chose Amherst and what it's like to be a student here.

 Major(s): Economics & Spanish

-Activities on campus: Men's Club Soccer, Sailing Team, Outing Club, Consulting Club
+Activities on campus: Club Soccer and Outing Club

 Favorite question asked on tours: "Do all dorms look like this?" (after seeing a double in Charles Pratt)

 Hi!
 My name is Ben.
-I'm a junior studying to major in both Economics and Spanish, but I have taken classes in 10 different departments!
-I am a co-captain of the Men's Club Soccer team as well as being a member of the Outing Club and the Sailing team.
+I'm a senior majoring in both Economics and Spanish, but I have taken classes in 10 different departments!
+I am a co-captain of the Men's Club Soccer team as well as being a member of the Outing Club.
 When I am not playing sports, studying or giving tours I love to hang out with my friends, practice my Spanish, or find random fun things to do on campus.
 If you have any questions, feel free to reach out to me at email@example.com.
 I hope you come to love Amherst as much as I do!

 Name: Sophia Salazar ‘18

 Activities on campus: Diversity Intern, WAMH Radio